-Your ecommerce website design and the way it functions is a huge factor in enabling and converting visitors to customers.
-A clean, well-designed website gives the customers the confidence to shop on your store.
+Your eCommerce website design and the way it functions is a huge factor in enabling and converting visitors to customers.
+A clean, well-designed website gives the customers the confidence to shop in your store.
 A tacky interface, spelling mistakes, and bugs in your site will make the customers leave in no time.

 Online sales on mobile devices in 2017 were almost 40% of total online sales and expected to cross 50% by 2021.